 We’ve all been there, right?
 Broken up with someone you were with for years, or perhaps only a few months and it sucked.
 Even if you weren’t in love with them the way you were in the beginning, it sucked.
 Even if it was toxic, it sucked.
 Even if the break up was what you wanted, in some way it still sucked.

-This break up, the bad parts of the relationship and how I felt once it was over, were the hardest things I have been through in my adult life.
-Things ended in quite a traumatic way for me, right in the middle and much sooner than either of us expected.
+This relationship fundamentally changed me.
+The toxic tendencies, the break up and how I felt once it was over, were the hardest things I have been through in my adult life.
 This relationship is the reason I learned so many lessons, read everything I could on relationship psychology, saw a psychologist myself and listened to many podcasts and books.
 It’s the reason I’m writing this very blog.